brdgcn/Leet2Success/README.md

 # Leet2Success
-Leetcode problems sorted by topics.
+Leetcode problems (and solutions) sorted by topics.

-Disclaimer: this list is based on [91 days of leetcode (private)](https://github.com/leetcode-pp/91alg-2) beginner level plus some of other leetcode problems assigned by my coach.
+Disclaimer: this list is based on [91 days of leetcode (private)](https://github.com/leetcode-pp/91alg-2) beginner level plus some of other leetcode problems recommended by my coach.

 *A leetcode a day, keeps unemployment/unpromotionable away*